walles/numbervaders/README.md

 `app/src/main/res/raw/credits.txt`.

 # TODO Misc
-* Add tablet screenshots to Google Play
-* Make sure Google recommends us for tablets
 * Add a mode for addition
 * Add a mode for division
 * Add a mode for subtraction
+* Make sure Google recommends us for tablets
 * Make a more numbery icon
 * Make the level-failed answers dialog look better
 * Consider making the navigation bar white on black during the game to